mindprotectionkit-admin/immunity-docs/defensive-technology.rst

 then revert to HTTP.
 This isn’t secure.
 Look for an account configuration option (or a `browser plugin`_) to ensure that your webmail account always uses HTTPS.
-In Gmail, for instance, you can find this option in the “general” tab of the settings page: |image0| If you can’t find a way to ensure that you only see your webmail through https, switch to a different web mail provider.
+In Gmail, for instance, you can find this option in the “general” tab of the settings page: |image_gmail| If you can’t find a way to ensure that you only see your webmail through https, switch to a different web mail provider.